Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 pub struct XcmConfig;
 impl Config for XcmConfig {
 	type RuntimeCall = RuntimeCall;
-	type XcmSender = XcmRouter;
+	// How we route the XCM outside this chain type XcmSender = XcmRouter;
+	// How we withdraw/deposit assets
 	type AssetTransactor = ?;
-	type OriginConverter = ?;
+	// How we convert a ML to a dispatch origin type OriginConverter = ?;
-	type IsReserve = Everything;
+	// What do we trust as reserve chains type IsReserve = Everything;
-	type IsTeleporter = Nothing;
+	// What do we trust as teleporters type IsTeleporter = Nothing;
+	// How do we reanchor
 	type LocationInverter = LocationInverter<Ancestry>;
+	// Pre-execution filters
 	type Barrier = ?;
+	// How do we weight a message
 	type Weigher = ?;
+	// How do we charge for fees
 	type Trader = ?;
 	type ResponseHandler = ?;
 	type AssetTrap = ();